 Mount Whitney Summit Shelter

-The first life claimed by this record-breaking peak wasn't lost to exposure or a fall but rather lightning.
+The first life claimed by this record-breaking peak wasn't lost to exposure or a fall, but rather lightning.

-The highest point in California and the continental United States, Mount Whitney is 14,505 feet above sea level, but can be a surprisingly easy climb if you have the right permit.
+The highest point in both California and the contiguous United States, Mount Whitney is 14,505 feet above sea level, but can be a surprisingly easy climb if you have the right permit.
+That being said, there’s other things to watch out for in the absence of falling rocks and treacherous inclines.
+Even stopping to enjoy a sandwich in the wrong spot can be dangerous.

-That being said, there’s other things to watch out for in the absence of falling rocks and treacherous inclines, like where you decide to enjoy a sandwich.
 Four days after the very first trail to the summit was completed in 1904, Bryd Surby became the mountain’s first hiking victim.
-An employee of the U.S. Bureau of Fisheries, Surby had just finished up a simple yet rewarding hike up the brand new trail and found a comfy spot on the summit to enjoy his lunch in the clean, fresh air and was struck dead by a bolt of lightning.
-This unfortunate demise inspired the construction of the Smithsonian Institution Shelter, also known as the Mount Whitney Summit Shelter.
+An employee of the U.S. Bureau of Fisheries, Surby had just finished a simple yet rewarding hike up the brand new trail and found a comfy spot on the summit to enjoy his lunch in the clean, fresh air.
+Before he could make the return trip, he was struck dead by a bolt of lightning.

-Built in 1909, the three room, granite shelter was constructed not only to give hikers a safe haven from the storms, but also to act as housing for scientists camped out on the summit to study altitude, a very intriguing subject at a time when high altitude flight was just on the horizon.
-Gustave F. Marsh, the builder of the first trail that acted as the conduit of Surby’s demise, built the shelter with help from both the Smithsonian Institute as well as the Lick Observatory.
-The small stone hut has been the setting for many exciting studies, including Charles Greeley Abbot’s spectroscopic observations of Mars to investigate whether or not the planet had water.
+Surby’s unfortunate demise inspired the construction of the Smithsonian Institution Shelter, also known as the Mount Whitney Summit Shelter.
+Built in 1909, the three-room granite shelter was constructed not only to give hikers a safe haven from the storms, but also to act as housing for scientists camped out on the summit to study altitude, a very intriguing subject at a time when high altitude flight was just on the horizon.
+Gustave F. Marsh, the builder of the first trail that brought Surby’s to his end, built the shelter with help from both the Smithsonian Institute as well as the Lick Observatory.
+The small stone hut has been the setting for many exciting studies.
+One intriguing example was Charles Greeley Abbot’s spectroscopic observations of Mars, which investigated whether or not the planet had water.

 Even though this is an "easy" hike, that does not mean hikers should come unprepared.
 Severe thunderstorms may strike in summer.
 Weather may be warm and calm or cold and very windy.
 Campers should have their food secured in a bear canister to keep it from the occasional hungry bear and an onslaught of marmots.